terrybrashaw/Wrest/Misc.md

 - A tool should be built to find any terrain geometry angled near the 'gray area' of the walkable/unwalkable range (65-75 degrees).
 This geometry should be rounded (making it slightly steeper or flatter) to make terrain more readable.

 - I'd like to explore the concept of food items being the main method of healing.
 There would be a different food type that drops from each mob that can be eaten raw, cooked, or combined with other items to create more exotic food.
 Each food item would have it's own advantage.
+This would need to be balanced by making it obvious which food was/is being eaten.
+Either through sounds or particle effects.

 - Shallow lakes, about a foot deep.
 Used for fishing; players can set fish traps to 'farm' fish.